AliAlmasi/newtab/README.md

 ### 1. Download

-- Download the index file from this repository and save it to your computer.
+- Download the `index.html` file from this repository (or from the releases page) and save it to your computer.
-- Once you have downloaded the file, move the `index.html` file to the folder where you want to store it
+- Once you have downloaded the file, move the `index.html` file to the folder where you want to store it.

 ### 2. Download and install new tab extention